DPotoyan/Statmech4ChemBio/_sources/01_stats.md

-Python refresher
+Probability and randomness
 =======================

-This module serves as a quick dive into python for students that are not familiar with programming.
-For those that are will find link for more in depth tutorials and videos.
+This module serves as a refresher on probability theory and random processes.